Lake Superior: History

 The first people came to the Lake Superior region 10,000 years ago after the retreat of the glaciers in the Last Glacial Period.
 They are known as the Plano, and they used stone-tipped spears to hunt caribou on the northwestern side of Lake Minong.
 The Shield Archaic peoples arrived around 5000 BC; evidence of this culture can be found at the eastern and western ends of the Canadian shore.
 They used bows and arrows, paddled dugout canoes, fished, hunted, mined copper for tools and weapons, and established trading networks.
 They are believed to be the direct ancestors of the Ojibwe and Cree.
 The people of the Laurel complex (c.
 500 BC to AD 500) developed seine net fishing, evidence being found at rivers around Superior such as the Pic and Michipicoten.
 The people of the Terminal Woodland period were evident in the area from AD 900 to 1650.
 They were Algonquian peoples who hunted, fished and gathered berries.
 They used snowshoes, birch bark canoes and conical or domed lodges.
 At the mouth of the Michipicoten River, nine layers of encampments have been discovered.
 Most of the Pukaskwa Pits were likely made during this time.

-The Anishinaabe people, which includes the Ojibwe or Chippewa, have inhabited the Lake Superior region for over five hundred years and were preceded by the Dakota, Fox, Menominee, Nipigon, Noquet and Gros Ventres.
+The Anishinaabe people (an ethnic grouping including the Ojibwe/Chippewa) have inhabited the Lake Superior region for over five hundred years and were preceded by the Dakota, Meskwaki (Fox), Menominee, Nipigon, Noquet and Gros Ventres.
 After the arrival of Europeans, the Anishinaabe made themselves middle-men between the French fur traders and other Native peoples.
 They soon became the dominant Native American nation in the region: they forced out the Sioux and Fox and won a victory against the Iroquois west of Sault Ste.
 Marie in 1662.
 By the mid-18th century, the Ojibwe occupied all of Lake Superior's shores.

 In the 18th century, as the booming fur trade supplied Europe with beaver hats, the Hudson's Bay Company had a virtual monopoly in the region until 1783, when the rival North West Company was formed.
 The North West Company built forts on Lake Superior at Grand Portage, Fort William, Nipigon, the Pic River, the Michipicoten River, and Sault Ste.
 Marie.
 But by 1821, with competition harming the profits of both, the companies merged under the Hudson's Bay Company name.
 Many towns around the lake are current or former mining areas, or engaged in processing or shipping.
 Today, tourism is another significant industry: the sparsely populated Lake Superior country, with its rugged shorelines and wilderness, attracts vacationers and adventurers.